fleetdm/fleet/docs/cli/README.md

 ## Configuration File Format

-A Fleet configuration is defined using one or more declarative "messages" using yaml syntax.
-Each message can live in it's own file or you can miltiple in one file, each seperated by `---`.
+A Fleet configuration is defined using one or more declarative "messages" in yaml syntax.
+Each message can live in it's own file or multiple in one file, each separated by `---`.
 Each file/message contains a few required top-level keys:

 - `apiVersion` - the API version of the file/request
 - `spec` - the "data" of the request